 It is worth observing that several of these goals can require tradeoffs between them.
 For example, maximizing ties to hardware would make migration and high performance difficult, while backup capability is in tension with rollback prevention and uniqueness.
 Different use cases will emphasize different goals, and necessitate different choices in implementation.

-Assumptions
+Assumptions (normative)

 This specification makes the following assumptions about the architecture on which the virtualized platform is built:

-he following virtualization technologies:
+The following virtualization technologies are used:

 Hardware based processor virtualization